Thinking big: Omar Gilani

 Thinking big: Sarah K. Muggo

 As a part of our Thinking Big interview series, we spoke with Pakistani writer, Sarah Kamal Muggo, who recently wrote her first book, Fitness Fun, Nutrition and Lifestyle in Pakistan!
 This book is a great resource for people who want to improve their health and lifestyle choices.
 It is a compilation of carefully vetted exercise tips, fitness goals, and nutrition advice.
 It also includes interviews with personal trainers in Pakistan who talk about their fitness and health routines.
-Sarah Muggo pretty much wrote the first of its kind book about Pakistan’s fitness landscape.
+Muggo pretty much wrote the first of its kind book about Pakistan’s fitness landscape.
 The book’s official release date is April 19th!

 Where to get the book: